polterguy/phosphorusfive/core/p5.exp/README.md

 ### Changing every even child node (modulo iterator)

-Imagine you have some Hyperlisp, where you wish for only the even values to be updated.
+Imagine you have some Hyperlambda, where you wish for only the even values to be updated.
 This could easily be accomplished using the "modulo iterator".
-Imagine the following Hyperlisp
+Imagine the following Hyperlambda

 ```
 _data